Netherlands

 Employer implications/action needed If this proposed legislation is adopted, employers should ensure that they have an up to date wage structure in place which is based on objective and gender-neutral criteria, equal pay for equal work is promoted and, where necessary, justified.
 Employers should also report on the average pay differences within their organization as well as differences between different categories of employees performing equal work or work of equal value (provided that they meet the applicable thresholds).

 Employer risk The specific penalties will be detailed in forthcoming subordinate regulations.
 In case of non-compliance with this new legislation, it is expected that employers risk individual court proceedings or proceedings at the Netherlands Institute for Human Rights.
-Additionally, the Labour Inspectorate may impose penalties.
+Additionally, the Labor Inspectorate may impose penalties.

 Temporary agency workers